ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+It is a great mistake in female educa­
+tion to keep a young lady &#x27;a lime and at­
+tention devoted only to the fashionable
+literature of ihe day.
+If you would qua!
+ify her for conversation, you must give
+her something to talk about give her
+education with tha actual wortd and its
+transpiring events.
+Urge her to read
+newspapers and become familiar with
+the present character and improvement
 of our race.
 History is of some impor
 tsnce; but tha past world ia dead, and
 we can have no effect upon it.
 Our